ga4gh/data-security/AAI/AAIConnectProfile.md

 -   `sub`: REQUIRED.
 Authenticated user unique identifier.

 -   `idp`: OPTIONAL.
 SHOULD contain the IDP the user used to auth with.
-    A non-normative example is "google".
     This does not have to be unique and can be used just to help inform if that is what a [Visa Issuer](#term-visa-issuer) or [Data Holder](#term-data-holder) needs.